-Michael Andrew is an athletic phenom, famous for breaking the most National Age Group Records in USA Swimming history.
-Over the course of his young career, the Kansas native holds more than 100 National Age Group (NAG) records, and currently holds a total of 18 national marks; 10 in short course yards and 8 in long course meters.
-He also holds Junior World Records in the 50m free, back, and fly, which he broke at the 2017 World Junior Championships.
-Michael has chosen to follow anything but the usual path towards his success both in and out of the pool, and that’s what makes his story really stand out.
+Michael Andrew is an athletic phenom, first gaining notoriety for breaking numerous National Age Group Records in his teens.
+Over the course of his young career, the Kansas native has broken more than 100 National Age Group (NAG) records.
+He has also broken Junior World Records in the 50m free, back, and fly, taking down all three at the 2017 World Junior Championships.
+In short course meters, Andrew won a World Championships gold in the 100 IM at age 17.

 Turning Pro – June 2013

-Andrew is the youngest swimmer in history to turn professional, doing so June 2013 at the tender age of 14.
+Andrew is one of the youngest swimmers in recent memory to turn professional, doing so June 2013 at the tender age of 14.
 Andrew signed with P2 Life, a high-performance nutrition supplement manufacturer, therefore, giving up his high school and NCAA eligibility.
 See complete story here.

 At the age of 14, Michael signed his second partnership with Fortune 500 company Mutual of Omaha, specifically for their Mutual of Omaha BREAKOUT Swim Clinic tour.
 See complete story here.